Welcome to Service Dog Laws Missouri

 No legitimate federal or state service dog registry exists.
 If you find websites selling service dog certificates and other service dog paraphernalia, just realize that these are not legitimate and not recognized by the ADA or the Department of Justice.

 As a reminder, the ADA defines a service animal as any dog, guide dog, hearing dog, or another type of dog that has been individually trained to provide assistance to someone living with a disability.
+Check out our blog Which Service Dog Registry is Legitimate? to learn more about registrations, certifications, and why they are not required.

 If a dog meets this definition, it’s considered a service animal under the ADA.
 This is true regardless of whether the service animal has been licensed or certified by a local or state government.